dag2226/easierscrape/README.md

 [![codecov](https://codecov.io/gh/dag2226/easierscrape/branch/main/graph/badge.svg)](https://codecov.io/gh/dag2226/easierscrape)

 ## Overview
 easierscrape is a library which helps users do some basic web scraping operations.
 Oftentimes when doing webscraping code is written and re-written with slightly changed parameters to fit the website to be scraped from.
 This library is an easy to use tool that can scrape essentials from websites (tables, links, files, etc.).
-It also has the ability to generate hyperlink trees.
+It also has the ability to generate hyperlink trees using [anytree](https://github.com/c0fec0de/anytree).

 ## Details
 This project is a pure python project using modern tooling.
 It uses a `Makefile` as a command registry, with the following commands: